A Look At Sexual Harassment Of Men

 sexual harassment.
 According to the Equal Employment Opportunity Commission, more than 16 percent of all complaints of sexual harassment came from men from 2010 to 2013.

-One of the reasons that there has been an increase in sexual harassment claims by men was suggested in a Forbes report.
-The article asserts that it has only recently been that enough female workers have been in the leadership positions the come with the power to dominate subordinates including men.
+One reason for an increase in sexual harassment claims by men was suggested in a Forbes report.
+The article said that women have only recently risen to leadership positions that come with the power to dominate subordinates, including men.
 This change puts more men at risk for being harassed by female superiors.

-However, it should not be thought that all male sexual harassment is perpetrated by women.
-Hazing, sexual requests and more can all be initiated by male superiors in a workplace setting against male subordinates.
+However, not all male sexual harassment is perpetrated by women.
+Hazing, sexual requests and more can all be initiated by male superiors against male subordinates.

 - According to the International Business Times, a member of a Texas law enforcement group was awarded $200,000 beyond the initial request in a suit against a former boss.
 The case focused on multiple requests for sexual acts and other such behaviors over multiple months.

-Civil rights and employment laws are intended to protect all employees, not just women, and these cases illustrate how more and more men need such protection today.
+Civil rights and employment laws are intended to protect all employees, not just women, and these cases illustrate how more men need such protection today.

-Men who believe they have been the victims of sexual harassment or other forms of discrimination deserve help.
-Contacting an attorney as soon as possible is recommended for anyone in this situation.
+Men who believe they have been victims of sexual harassment or other forms of discrimination deserve help and should contact an attorney as soon as possible.